 The Jeep Wrangler death wobble refers to a vibration that can be caused by your track bar bushings, collars, or brackets which makes the axle want to free itself from your Wrangler.
 Check out the track bar bushings.
 If they are in poor condition, replace them.
 If your bracket is loose, tighten it to the suggested specs.
 Now if both are in perfect condition, check out your lug nuts and studs.
 It’s a possibility that the lugs have come loose and have given you a similar concern.

-As far as adjusting your new track bar is pretty easy.
-First, look to see if you even need one.
-Does one tire stick out of the wheel well/fender more than the other (usually driver’s side)?
-If you're unsure, measure the distance from the tub or suspension, something solid and equal on both sides, to the outside edge of the tire.
+As far as adjusting your new track bar is concerned, does one tire stick out of the wheel well/fender more than the other (usually driver’s side)?
+If you're unsure, measure the distance from the tub or suspension, something solid and equal on both sides to the outside edge of the tire.
 If one side is longer than the other, split the difference.
 This number is the approximate amount you need to add to the track bar.